bhavika32-hub/Hospital/README.md

 - ICU pressure is driven by patient **severity**, not volume.

 ## Blood Group Patterns
-- **O+** has the highest patient volume overall and the largest share of High-Risk patients.
+ - O+ has the highest patient volume overall (2,747 patients).
-- **B+** is the second-highest across risk categories;it also dominates ICU admissions.and the largest share of High-Risk patients.  //addmission rate ni total icu ke patient h
+ - By raw count, B+ has the highest number of High-Risk patients (403), followed by O+ (396) — B+ also leads in ICU admissions (271 vs O+'s 243).
+ - However, by percentage within each blood group, O- has the highest High-Risk rate (~19%), even though its overall volume is small — B+ (~16%) and A+ (~15%) follow.
+This means O- carries proportionally more risk per patient despite fewer total patients.
-- Blood group distribution is otherwise fairly consistent across Low/Medium/High-Risk groups.//check this
+ -Blood group distribution is otherwise fairly consistent — most groups have a similar High-Risk share (roughly 13–15%), except O- which stands out at ~19%.

 ## Wait-Time Pressure
 - General Ward has the most high-wait-time cases (**1,986**) vs. ICU's **360**.